iLib-js/loctool/docs/Plugins.md

-# How to Write a Loctool Plugin
+# How to Write a Loctool 2 Plugin

-A loctool plugin is relatively simple: one class that handles a particular type of file (a "file" class), and another class that handles a collection of such files (a "file type" class).
+A loctool version 2 plugin is relatively simple: one class that handles a particular type of file (a "file" class), and another class that handles a collection of such files (a "file type" class).
 The filetype class is the main entry point for the